SARPi Project - Slacking on a Raspberry Pi

 The Raspberry Pi 5 specifications are very familiar, with a form factor and footprint much the same as its predecessors, that has become a standard for the Raspberry Pi's "Model B" devices throughout the years.
 The subtle differences are usually with the arrangement of the Ethernet and USB ports.
 On the Raspberry Pi 5 this is no exception as the Ethernet port is now on the opposite side of the device of that on the Raspberry Pi 4.
 The USB2 ports have also been moved over to the opposite side with the USB 3 ports still being located in the middle.
 The micro SD slot is still on the underside of the board in the same place.

 As far as new hardware and features go, the Raspberry Pi 5 is awash with them.
 Most significantly the device offers a 2.4GHz quad-core Cortex-A76 ARMv8 64-bit CPU, with cryptography extensions, 512KB per-core L2 caches, and 2MB shared L3 cache.
 It features a VideoCore VII 800MHz GPU, supporting OpenGL ES 3.1, Vulkan 1.2, and dual 4K displays.
-It has 4GB, or 8GB, of LPDDR4X-4267 (that's 4267MHz) SDRAM installed (depending on the model variant).
-It also features: a Gigabit Ethernet port, on-board dual-band 802.11ac Wi-Fi, Bluetooth 5.0 and Bluetooth Low Energy (BLE), two [2x] USB3 (supporting simultaneous 5Gbps operation) and two [2x] USB2 ports, PCIe 2.0 [x1] interface for fast peripherals, a built-in DS1307 Real Time Clock (RTC) with an optional external backup battery header, the familiar Raspberry Pi 40-pin GPIO header, dual 4-lane MIPI CSI/DSI transceivers (supporting 2x camera/display transceivers), a UART debug port for Raspberry Pi Debug Probe, etc., PoE+ support (requires optional separate PoE+ HAT) with [4-pin] header, and a [4-pin] JST PWM fan header (fan is actively managed via DTB settings).
+It has 2GB, 4GB, or 8GB, of LPDDR4X-4267 (that's 4267MHz) SDRAM installed (depending on the model variant).
+The Raspberry Pi 5 2GB model was released on 19 August 2024 and has a 33% smaller die which offers ~30% idle power savings over its siblings (as Jeff Geerling reports on his stress testing of the device).
+The Raspberry Pi 5 also features: a Gigabit Ethernet port, on-board dual-band 802.11ac Wi-Fi, Bluetooth 5.0 and Bluetooth Low Energy (BLE), two [2x] USB3 (supporting simultaneous 5Gbps operation) and two [2x] USB2 ports, PCIe 2.0 [x1] interface for fast peripherals, a built-in DS1307 Real Time Clock (RTC) with an optional external backup battery header, the familiar Raspberry Pi 40-pin GPIO header, dual 4-lane MIPI CSI/DSI transceivers (supporting 2x camera/display transceivers), a UART debug port for Raspberry Pi Debug Probe, etc., PoE+ support (requires optional separate PoE+ HAT) with [4-pin] header, and a [4-pin] JST PWM fan header (fan is actively managed via DTB settings).
 Not forgetting that the Raspberry Pi 5 now has its own on-board ON/OFF power button!

 All this, and there's even more good news that the Raspberry Pi 5 will remain in production until at least January 2035.

-Raspberry Pi 5 Model B - top view
+Raspberry Pi 5 Model B 8GB - top view

-Raspberry Pi 5 Model B - top view
+Raspberry Pi 5 Model B [8GB] - top view

-Raspberry Pi 5 Model B - bottom view
+Raspberry Pi 5 Model B 8GB - bottom view

-Raspberry Pi 5 Model B - underside view [microSD card slot]
+Raspberry Pi 5 Model B [8GB] - underside view

-Raspberry Pi 5 Model B - USB3.0 end view
+Raspberry Pi 5 Model B 8GB - USB3.0 end view

 Raspberry Pi 5 PCI Express 2.0 Interface